JakeSeib/cryptoquotes-client/README.md

 Also see: the [API Repository](https://github.com/JakeSeib/cryptoquotes-api) and the [deployed client](https://jakeseib.github.io/cryptoquotes-client/).

-## How to Play
+### How to Play
-To play, sign in and use the dropdown in the top nav bar to go to 'browse quotes'.
+To play, sign in and use the dropdown in the top nav bar (or the link on the splash page) to go to 'browse quotes'.
 You will see a list of quotes showing their titles- if you have previously solved any quotes, they will be displayed as solved and you will not be able to click them.
 Find a quote that you did not create (navigating to a quote you created will prompt you to edit your quote, since solving quotes you added is not very interesting) and click it.

 Once you have selected a quote, input a guess by clicking the space where you want to guess on the quote or author text shown.
 You will see highlighted the spaces where that letter occurs in the quote & author text.
-Then click the letter below the quote that you want to input as your guess.
-Continue until you decode the encoded quote.
+Then either type the letter you want to guess or click the desired letter in the box below the quote.
+Continue until you decode the entire quote.

 ### Technologies Used
 -   **Ruby on Rails**: Backend RESTful API